Chapter 12: Travels and Trials

 Mylo woke with a headache and a lump on the side of his head the size of a harnak egg.
 He must have fallen out of the tree while he was sleeping.
 That hadn’t happened since he was a young child.

 The sun had risen many hours ago.
-Pierre hadn’t woken him for a second watch.
+Masked Bandit hadn’t woken him for a second watch.

 Mylo sat up and regretted it immediately.
-“Junia?
+“Silver Paladin?
 Masked Bandit?”

 No answer.